How to Increase GMV for your eCommerce brand, without increasing your ad spends: 8 Proven Strategies

 8. Leverage Seasonal and Event-Led Demand

-Festivals, paydays, and category-specific moments naturally increase buying intent.
-Planning campaigns around these spikes helps grow GMV without forcing demand.
+Festivals, paydays, and category-specific events naturally increase buying intent.
+When you plan campaigns around these, you can grow GMV without forcing demand.

 Limitations of Gross Merchandise Value (GMV)

 Gross Merchandise Value tells you how much was sold, not how much you made.
-A growing GMV can exist even when your margins are shrinking or cash flow is negative, which is why it’s a weak indicator of financial health on its own.
+A growing GMV can exist even when your margins are shrinking or cash flow is negative, which is why it’s a weak indicator of the financial health of the business.

 Why Gross Merchandise Value should never be viewed alone?